kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 1. Fix cluster-autoscaler so that it takes into account attach limits when scaling nodes from 0 in a nodegroup.
 2. Fix cluster-autoscaler so that it takes into account attach limits when scaling nodegroups with existing nodes.
-3. Fix kubernetes built-in scheduler so that we do not schedule pods to nodes that doesn't have CSI driver installed.
+3. Fix kubernetes built-in scheduler so that we do not schedule pods to nodes that doesn't have CSI driver installed with admin opt-in via `CSIDriver` object.

+Just to reiterate we are not going to change default scheduling policy of pods that use CSI volumes.
+Using the new change in scheduler, which actually prevents pod placement to nodes without CSI driver will require explicit opt-in by Cluster admins.

+The reason, we decided to make the change an explicit opt-in is because:

+1. It completely decouples CAS and scheduler changes.
+When CAS imports the scheduler, we preserve the default behaviour and only if cluster-admin or Kubernetes distributor is sure that it is safe to do, then can enable this behaviour.
+See Implementation section for when it is safe to enable new behaviour in a cluster.
+2. For autoscalers such as Karpenter etc, which may still not have CSI node awareness builtin, this allows cluster-admin or Kubernetes distro to make the decision of whether to block pod scheduling to nodes without driver or not.
+3. This allows us to release scheduler changes sooner and completely decoupled from various autoscalers, because the new feature requires explicit opt-in by the cluster-admin.

 ### User Stories (Optional)